KMAYAMA2/notes/content/people/William Zinsser.md

 	- “Ultimately the product that any writer has to sell is not the subject being written about, but who he or she is.”
 - [[The essence of writing is rewriting]]
 	- “Professional writers rewrite their sentences over and over and then rewrite what they have rewritten.”
+	- “Writing is an evolving *process*, not a finished *product*.
+Nobody expects you to get it right the first time, or even the second time.”
 - [[9-4c1 If you can't write about it, you can't code it.
 If you can't program it, you don't understand it. |Writing is coding]] acting on humans instead of machines
 	- “Perhaps the writer has switched pronouns in midsentence, or has switched tenses, so the reader loses track of who is talking or when the action took place.
 Perhaps Sentence B is not a logical sequel to Sentence A; the writer, in whose head the connection is clear, hasn’t bothered to provide the missing link.
 Perhaps the writer has used a word incorrectly by not taking the trouble to look it up.”
 		- This sounds like a debugging to me